Arizona's Family Sports

-History
+History of KPHE-LD

+Early years

 On March 17, 1992, the Federal Communications Commission (FCC) granted an original construction permit to build low-power television station K19DD on UHF channel 19 to serve Phoenix and the East Valley.
 The station was owned by Scottsdale publisher Harlan L. Jacobsen, with transmitter location on Usery Mountain in east Mesa.
 K19DD was granted an initial license on July 13, 1995, and aired Bloomberg Television by 1996.

 In June 1998, Jacobsen was granted a construction permit to operate an experimental broadcast station using the facilities of K19DD to broadcast in digital format.
-He Jacobsen sold the station to US Interactive LLC in September 1999; the new owners adopted the call sign KPHE-LP.
+He sold the station to US Interactive LLC in September 1999; the new owners adopted the call sign KPHE-LP.
 In December 2000, the station became part of a pilot program to study the feasibility of using low-power UHF television stations to deliver wireless data services to subscribers.
 The Digital Data Services Act pilot project was effective from December 2000 through June 2002, during which time KPHE was unavailable as an over-the-air analog broadcast station.

 After the pilot project was complete, KPHE programming consisted of a camera focused on a fish tank.
 Viewers could watch the fish while music played in the background.
 That changed in October 2003, when Valley residents Jeff Crawford and Jennifer Harris Crawford leased the station from US Interactive and took over its operations.
 The Crawfords had been operating a music video service called Bohemia AfterDark since 1982 and launched Bohemia Visual Music (BVM), a 24/7 music video channel.